Bansco/subilo/README.md

 Webhook:

-This webhook is usually sent from a CI after the tests passed.
+This webhook is usually sent from a CI run after the tests passed.

 ```bash
 curl -X POST 'https://subilo.yourdomain.com/webhook' \